smikhalevski/toofast/README.md

 Following options are available:

+- `measureTimeout` = 10 000<br>
-- `measureTimeout = 10_000` Maximum measure duration.
+  The maximum measure duration.
 Doesn't include the duration of warmup iterations.

+- `targetRme` = 0.002<br>
-- `targetRme = 0.002` The maximum relative margin of error that must be reached for each measurement [0, 1].
+  The maximum relative margin of error that must be reached for each measurement [0, 1].

+- `warmupIterationCount` = 1<br>
-- `warmupIterationCount = 1` The maximum number of warmup iterations that are run before each measurement.
+  The maximum number of warmup iterations that are run before each measurement.

+- `batchIterationCount` = Infinity<br>
-- `batchIterationCount = Infinity` The maximum number of iterations in a batch.
+  The maximum number of iterations in a batch.

+- `batchTimeout` = 1 000<br>
-- `batchTimeout = 1_000` The maximum duration of batched measurements.
+  The maximum duration of batched measurements.

+- `batchIntermissionTimeout` = 200<br>
-- `batchIntermissionTimeout = 200` The delay between batched measurements.
+  The delay between batched measurements.
 VM is expected to run garbage collector during this delay.

 ### `describe`